Xpl0itU/WiiUDownloader/README.md

 - Allows for decryption of titles after download

 ## TODO
-- Better file downloading UI with info about the current title being downloaded and stuff
 - Better queue management and overall UI

 ## Thanks to: